GeorgeMP388/ramp-up-app/devops-rampup/README.md

   - Set up a DMZ with a proxy server (Nginx is recommended).
   - Use RDS service to create a read replica in one of the AZs.

-### GCP SetUp 1

-![alt text][GCPlogo1]

-[GCPlogo1]:GCPSetup1.png "GCPFirstSetUp"

-Some of the steps needed:

-  - Create an GCP account.
-  - Setup a custom VPC.
-  - Create a public and a private VPC.
-  - Create route tables.
-  - Setup a connection to internet (Cloud NAT).
-  - Create ACL ans SG's (Security).
-  - Setup VMs
 ### 3. CI/CD

 To complete this challenge, create all the Jenkins jobs needed to automate CI/CD on the newly created environment.
 Check the application folders create separate repos and deploy them automatically every time there's a new change in the code repository.
 If you feel like using a different CI tool, please do!